 Easy English resources

-Easy English versions of these agreements and information statements will be available soon.
+To download Easy English versions of these agreements and information statements, view Resources for SDA residents.

 You may already have a support person, such as a guardian, carer, advocate, family member or friend.
 Your support person can help you understand the agreement and explain your rights.
 If you need a support person but do not have one, your provider can find one for you.
 This support person cannot work for your provider.